olcf/SC20_HandsOn_with_Summit/challenges/MPI_Basics/README.md

 ```
 The output file will be called bcast.<job__number>.
 When you open this file, you should see that every rank has been sent the integer 10.

-Two other colletives you should be familirure with, are the MPI_scatter and MPI_gather functions.
-MPI_scatter sends a specified part of an inital array from the root process to each other process.
+Two other collectives you should be familiar with, are the MPI_scatter and MPI_gather functions.
+MPI_scatter sends a specified part of an initial array from the root process to each other process.
 MPI_Gather collects local data from each process and sends it to the root process.
-If you want to challenge yourself with implementing either of these functions see the exercises in this [MPI Tutorial](https://mpitutorial.com/tutorials/mpi-scatter-gather-and-allgather/).
+If you want to challenge yourself with implementing either of these functions, see the exercises in this [MPI Tutorial](https://mpitutorial.com/tutorials/mpi-scatter-gather-and-allgather/).